Moreina/planner/README.md

 Character Skill Planner for Diablo 2: Path of Diablo

 ### Features So Far:
-* all skill info for levels 1-20 (some info up to level 60)
+* all skill info up to level 60
 * synergy calculation for all skills
 * stat display with:
   * class-specific differences